MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Send-MgBetaTeamActivityNotification.md

 ## SYNOPSIS
 Send an activity feed notification in the scope of a team.
-For more details about sending notifications and the requirements for doing so, seensending Teams activity notifications.
+For more details about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Send-MgTeamActivityNotification](/powershell/module/Microsoft.Graph.Teams/Send-MgTeamActivityNotification?view=graph-powershell-1.0)

 ## SYNTAX